A Complete Guide to Mostar

 jana meerman bus coast croatia dubrovnik-2

-How to Get around Mostar
+How to Get Around Mostar

-Mostar is a small city, very easily walkable.
-You would only need a car if you wanted to go and see some of the beautiful spots in the region - however I visited all of these on a tour and did not need my own wheels.
+You would only need a car if you wanted to go and see some of the beautiful spots in the region, but it is worth noting that these can also all be visited on a tour so you really don't need your own wheels while visiting Mostar.

 jana meerman mostar bosnia and herzegovina-35